ringo/stick/README.md

         };
     }

-To use this middleware, your code would look something like this:
+To use this middleware in a Stick application, your code would look something like this:

     var app = new Application();
     // ... configure other middleware